Startup Business Ideas for Students

 42. Beverage Startup

 If you have a great drink recipe or an idea for a special ingredient or function that will entice customers, start a beverage company!
 A competitive edge in this industry is well-designed packaging that is catered to a target demographic and, of course, a delicious beverage inside.
 If you’re more of a connoisseur of beverages, a beverage distribution company is another lucrative startup idea that can be focused on a specific type of beverage such as beer, soda, or wine.
+Keep in mind that if you start a beverage company, you may benefit from a founder community such as Foodbevy to connect with other entrepreneurs in the space and grow together.

 43. SEO Services